devtron-labs/devtron/docs/user-guide/resource-browser.md

 {% hint style="warning" %}
 ### Who Can Perform This Action?
-Users need to be [admin of the Kubernetes resource](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to delete it.
+User needs to be an [admin of the Kubernetes resource](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to delete it.
 {% endhint %}

 You can delete an unwanted resource if it is orphaned and no longer required by your applications.